 We are pleased to invite you to attend the 2022 annual meeting of stockholders (together with any postponement, adjournments or other delays thereof, the "Annual Meeting") of Athira Pharma, Inc. (the "Company").
-The Annual Meeting will be held on [1], 2022 at [1], Pacific Time.
-The Annual Meeting will be held at [1].
+The Annual Meeting will be held on May 19, 2022, at 8:00 a.m., Pacific Time.
+The Annual Meeting will be held at the offices of Wilson Sonsini Goodrich & Rosati, Professional Corporation, located at 701 Fifth Ave, Suite 5100, Seattle, Washington 98104.